MiguelBusta/compilers/README.md

 ### Numpy installation
 ---
 Numpy is an almost elementary library needed for the use of statistics, and other values for basic mathematics.
-The need to have them in access imperative and therefore the following installations have been done.
+The need to have them in access is imperative and therefore the following installations have been done:

-The code has the following to bring the library acts as the following.

 Import 9 different libraries are the following: